olahop/tdt4250-1/README.md

 #### HTML Transformation

 The main learning outcome of assignment 2 has been to get experience with converting between data formats.
-I choose to look at how I could transform an xmi-instance to content in HTML-file.
-This is done in **_studyplan.impl.HtmlConversionStudyplan_**, and the transformation is stored in **_filename.html_** with the similar path.
+I choose to look at how I could transform an xmi-instance to content in an HTML-file.
+This is done in **_studyplan.impl.HtmlConversionStudyplan_**, and the transformation is stored in **filename.html\_** at the root of the studyplan project.
 The HTML-file can be generated from scratch by running **_HtmlConversionStudyplan_**.
 To make the transformed file "prettier" I have created **_styles.css_**, which gives the HTML a bit more user-friendly look.

 ### Studyplan.tests